 Registration/Refund Policy: Registration at the door is welcome, but is on a space-available basis only; all registrations at the door are $195.
 No refunds will be offered for this program.

 Directions to Capitol Plaza: Travel I-89 to Exit 8.
 At the second light, turn left.
 At the next light, turn right onto State Street.
 The Capitol Plaza is on your right at 100 State Street.
-Complimentary parking permits are issued at the registration table for public & hotel parking behind the hotel.
+Complimentary parking permits are issued at the registration table for public & hotel parking behind the hotel--you do not need to pay to park.

 9:00 Couple Initial Assessment Process